Raphaelle-Lebailly/AquaModel/SDM_data_preparation.md

 Nguyen & Leung, 2022

+# List of things to do

---> Clean everything and make it more generalizable
+- Clean everything and make it more generalizable
+- Make a function so that it's